tusharsadhwani/dotfiles/README.md

-﻿# config
+# dotfiles

-My config for windows 10 and linux
+My dotfiles for windows 10 and linux

 ## VSCode